-In partnership with Pakistan’s National Tuberculosis Control Program (NTP), KIT’s Centre for Spatial Epidemiology (CASE) is hosting a virtual hackathon to develop novel approaches to predict TB burden.
-The hackathon is open for registration throughout April 2019.
+In partnership with Pakistan’s National Tuberculosis Control Program, KIT’s Centre for Spatial Epidemiology (CASE) is hosting a virtual hackathon to develop novel approaches to predict TB burden.

 TB prevalence surveys are usually powered to provide national prevalence estimates.
 Yet, these surveys also contain a wealth of sub-national information that could benefit decision makers and populations.
 This hackathon brings together research groups interested in TB modelling to collaborate on a joint modelling exercise to estimate sub-national TB burden in Pakistan in 2018.

 The hackathon: how it works

-- Pakistan’s NTP has kindly agreed to provide their 2010-2011 TB prevalence survey data and other TB data for this hackathon.
+- Pakistan’s NTP provided their 2010-2011 TB prevalence survey data and other TB data for this hackathon.

 - Each group (or individual) will be given three months and the same set of data to develop their own models to estimate sub-national TB burden.

 - Participants were invited to use these data, and any other publicly available data for their modelling approach to succeed

 Models developed as part of this hackathon will be appraised and compared by an evaluation panel comprised of global TB and statistical experts including representatives from Pakistan’s NTP and the World Health Organisation.
 They will do so on the basis of standard evaluation criteria that reflect the precision, consistency (internal and external) and credibility of the model.
 The hackathon will provide participants with transparency into their performance according to these criteria.

 The hackathon is open to individual researchers as well as teams.
-We encourage participation from a wide range of disciplines and countries.
+The following teams are participating: